dior takes cruise 18 to calabasas | read | i-D

 "When you think about California, you think about big, open space," she reflected backstage, before the show, her signature artillery of rings clacking with her every gesture.
 "Sometimes our references to L.A. are more about the Oscars and red carpets, but I think people like to live here because it's a place where you're in contact with the natural elements; where you can have your red carpet but also a different style of life.
-So I decided to show this other part of California, because Mr Dior went to California in 1947."
+So I decided to show this other part of California, because Mr. Dior went to California in 1947."
 She first visited the Sunshine State with her husband decades ago, before her children were born, on a road trip that opened her eyes to American life.
 "It's another vision of America.
 If you only see the cities you have no idea about America."
-As it turned out, even Calabasas has more of a heartland to offer than the highroad that's played backdrop to Keeping Up With the Kardashians for the past ten years.
-(They live not far from where the show took place, but celebrity attendance was limited to the likes of Angelica Huston and Rihanna, and Solange Knowles, who performed at the after party.)
+As it turned out, even Calabasas has more of a heartland to offer than the highroad that's played backdrop to Keeping Up With the Kardashians for the past ten years (they live not far from where the show took place, but celebrity attendance was limited to the likes of Angelica Huston, Rihanna, and Solange Knowles — who performed at the after party).

 The show was inspired by the works and wardrobe of Georgia O'Keeffe, and the artist's puritan, almost Victorian uniform easily fed into Maria Grazia's pioneer dresses.
-They were coloured in the warmth of O'Keeffe's landscape paintings, and patterned, embroidered and embellished with the naivist nature motifs Maria Grazia has been developing since her Dior debut.
-It was down-to-earth glamour shown in a part of the world that understands this better than anyone: California, with its co-existing lust for extravaganza and New Age fetish for simplicity.
-A hilltop hike in the morning, a touch of Botox in the afternoon, and an artisanal matcha milkshake to finish you off—Los Angeles is the land of contrasts.
+They were colored in the warmth of O'Keeffe's landscape paintings and patterned, embroidered, and embellished with the nativist nature motifs Maria Grazia has been developing since her Dior debut.
+It was down-to-earth glamor shown in a part of the world that understands this better than anyone: California, with its co-existing lust for extravaganza and New Age fetish for simplicity.
+A hilltop hike in the morning, a touch of Botox in the afternoon, and an artisanal matcha milkshake to finish you off — Los Angeles is the land of contrasts.
 "It's the real life.
-You see these famous people and red carpets and big dresses, but the next day they get in their sneakers and go to the yoga centre," Maria Grazia said, and it was part of the point she wanted to make by bringing her first cruise show to California.
+You see these famous people and red carpets and big dresses, but the next day they get in their sneakers and go to the yoga center," Maria Grazia said, and it was part of the point she wanted to make by bringing her first cruise show to California.

 Text Anders Christian Madsen